BernaBoshnak/hangman-game/README.md

 - React
 - TypeScript
+- Firebase (Firestore)
-- PHP
+- Cypress
 - HTML5
 - SCSS (CSS modules)
 - ESlint
+- Git
+- Bootstrap
-- Cypress
+- Prettier

 ## :pencil: Technical details

-This web application, built with React, utilizes an external `API endpoint written in PHP` to generate a random word based on selected settings.
-The endpoint accepts the following query parameters:
+This web application, built with `React` and `TypeScript`, now uses `Firebase Firestore` to retrieve a list of nouns and generate a random word based on selected length constraints.
+Instead of relying on an external API endpoint written in PHP, the app fetches the word list directly from Firestore.
+The filtering logic is applied on the client side based on the following parameters:

-- `minLength` - Specifies the minimum length of the word to generate.
+- `minLength` - Specifies the minimum length of the word to select.
-- `maxLength` - Specifies the maximum length of the word to generate.
+- `maxLength` - Specifies the maximum length of the word to select.
-- `startsWith` - Specifies that the generated word must start with the provided string.
-- `endsWith` - Specifies that the generated word must end with the provided string.
-- `contains` - Specifies that the generated word must contain the provided string.

-The API endpoint filters the list of English nouns based on the provided query parameters and returns a random word that matches the selected criteria.
-In case of an error, it will return an error message with status code 400.
-Additionally, the API can be used in other projects depending on the specific needs.
-The API endpoint uses an `AbortController` to cancel any pending requests in case the user navigates away from the page or initiates a new request before the previous one has completed.
-This helps to prevent unnecessary network requests and improve the overall performance of the application.
+The application retrieves the list of English nouns from a `Firestore collection` and then filters it according to the provided length criteria.
+If the filtered list is not empty, a random word is chosen; otherwise, the function returns null.
+This approach ensures that words are dynamically selected from the stored list and that the process can be easily adapted or extended for other projects.

+All environment-specific settings, including Firebase credentials, are managed through dedicated environment files `(.env, .env.example, and .env.test)`, enhancing the flexibility and security of the application.

 In the project, `mixins` are used to maintain a responsive design, reduce code duplication, and make the code more efficient and easier to maintain in the future.
 Additionally, the project supports `screen readers` for people with disabilities, ensuring equal access to information for all users, including those with visual or hearing impairments.